nvmwill/nexmo-developer/_documentation/en/meetings/overview.md

 * **Features**:
   * **Whitelabel**: ability to create rooms with specific branding or color schemes.
   * **Chat**: space for sending written messages that are visible to all attendees in the room.
   * **Recording**: you can start a recording manually during a meeting, or set the meeting to record automatically when sending a request.
+You can also choose to only record the owner of the room.
   * **Room Management**: you can delete, update or retrieve information about rooms.
   * **Callbacks**: allow you to receive information about a session.